 A network that’s not working is a network that’s not earning money.
 Constantly optimizing existing networks has therefore become an operational competency for all network operators.
 All carriers have deep historical data on every aspect of their network performance.
 The right combination of AI, data science, machine learning, cloud and edge computing will enable them to leverage to its fullest extent.

-When carriers combine the right technologies in the right ways, the future of AI in telecommunications is incredibly bright.
+When carriers combine the right technologies in the right ways, the future of telecom AI is incredibly bright.
 Using custom tools, advanced dashboards, and centralized access to key network metrics and measures for remediation.
 These AI-enabled tools can even begin to conduct root-cause analyses and provide recommendations on how to make precise adjustments to antenna placement, power, tower height, frequency and more to keep the network performing at its peak.

 Anticipating failures before they happen also lets carriers provide swift remediation in the field and avoid or minimize downtime.